Syria violence: New protests after crackdown in Hama

 Numbers were down on previous Fridays, when hundreds of thousands turned out for protests.
 Correspondents say this is probably because it was the first Friday in the holy month of Ramadan, when Muslims fast from dawn until dusk and go outside less.

-Earlier, US Secretary of State Hillary Clinton accused security forces of killing some 2,000 people since March.'New shelling'
+Earlier, US Secretary of State Hillary Clinton accused security forces of killing some 2,000 people since March.

 Residents of Hama, which has become a focal point of protests, told reporters that there had been more gunfire and shelling early on Friday.